Amazon's Echo Buds offer impressive value with a plethora of features

 It's time to talk Echo Buds, Amazon's first true wireless earbuds that include Alexa and a host of other features.
 They're priced at $129.99, which is considerably cheaper than AirPods (starting at $144.99, originally $159; amazon.com), AirPods Pro ($249; amazon.com) or even Powerbeats Pro ($199, originally $249; amazon.com).

-Echo Buds don't change much from the true wireless formula.
-The big change is the addition of Alexa out of the box and it adds another virtual assistant to the mix.
+Echo Buds don't change much from the true wireless formula, but their arrival does throw Alexa into the on-the-go virtual assistant mix.

 So let's talk Echo Buds, Amazon's first stab at true wireless earbuds.